 We grow many varieties of bunched greens - all of them packing a nutritional punch.
 Chock full of nutrients, leafy greens provide humans with the nutritional benefits necessary to stay healthy all winter long.
-So, even if it doesn't sound like fun, eating your greens is terribly good for you!
-Full Belly farmers like being healthy which means that we grow A LOT of greens!
+We grow greens during the cool seasons which means Winter, Spring and Fall on our farm.
 Storage for bunched greens is fairly similar across the board- store them in your refrigerator, unwashed, and eat them as soon as possible to get all of their amazing nutritional benefits.

 Arugula: Arugula is a spicy green- the perfect addition to a salad.
 It pairs nicely with goat cheese and balsamic vinegar!
 Eat it raw or lightly wilted.